The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 Professional corporations get to choose whether they will use the cash method or the accrual method for accounting.
 The cash method means a business reports income for the tax year when they received cash payment for services.
 If a service was performed in 2018 but payment was received in 2019, the owner will wait until they file their 2019 taxes to report the income.

-- Owners are protected from claims of malpractice against other owners.
+- Owners are not personally liable for malpractice actions brought against other owners.